Religion & Philosophy

 Religion and Philosophy

-Students can take Religion and Philosophy courses to meet many of Mars Hill University’s General Education requirements, and/or they can pursue a Minor (21 credit hours) or a Major (39 credit hours) in the study of “Religion and Philosophy.”
+Students at Mars Hill University can pursue a Major (33 credit hours) or a Minor (18 hours) in the study of “Religion and Philosophy.”

 Frequently Asked Questions